The work of researchers in audiology, occupational therapy, speech-language pathology and physiotherapy falls within four main areas:

-- Neuroscience and perception
+- social participation; and

 Please see the School's list of professors for their individual research interests.